scilus/scilpy/docs/source/documentation/reconstruction/aodf_scripts.rst

 - Peak indices (``asym_peaks_indices.nii.gz``)

 Refer to the script ``--help`` for a description of these metrics.
 Like with the other ``metrics`` scripts, the flag ``--not_all`` can be used to skip some outputs and only compute the metrics of interest.

-:instruction:`You may download the complete bash script to run the whole tutorial in one step:`

-`The complete aodf scripts tutorial bash script <aodf_scripts.sh>`_.